Naheland, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you pick the right type.
-A lot of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Check that you get the right kind.
+Many adapters on sale are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 June